apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Please do not hesitate to create an issue here if needed.
 Your feedback is appreciated.

-Not for production use.
-Suitable for Demo and PoC environments - but with enterprise deployment.
+**Not for production use (neither dev nor test or prod environments).
+Suitable for Demo and PoC environments - but with Production deployment.**

 **!Important** - Keep in mind that the platform contains DB2 which is licensed with Standard Edition license available from CP4BA and it must adhere to the *Additional IBM DB2 Standard Edition Detail* in official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument (or its newer revision).